 - ensure your sellers understand the value of inputting accurate information into your CRM

-- understand how data provides actionable insights that will improve the performance of sellers
+- understand how sales reporting data provides actionable insights that will improve the performance of sellers

 - get your CRO and other executives to embrace the data-based techniques you deploy to increase win rates